mediadrop/mediadrop/doc/install/upgrade.rst

 or mod_fastcgi (:ref:`install_apache-fastcgi`), you'll want to re-deploy using the new installation.
-In particular, take note of changes to the deployment configurations (e.g. Apache configuration), changed deployment scripts (e.g. `mediacore.wsgi`, `mediacore.fcgi`) and required file permissions.
+In particular, take note of changes to the deployment configurations (e.g. Apache configuration), changed deployment scripts (e.g. `mediadrop.wsgi`, `mediadrop.fcgi`) and required file permissions.

-If you didn't separate source code and data in your previous version of MediaDrop, you will need to adapt also the paths in your `mediacore.wsgi` script (if you are using mod_wsgi).
+If you didn't separate source code and data in your previous version of MediaDrop, you will need to adapt also the paths in your `mediadrop.wsgi` script (if you are using mod_wsgi).

 If you recreated a new virtualenv in step 1 you also have to re-install any